lpod/lpod-docs/level1-introduction.rst

 ``set_xxx()`` method creates or replaces something in the calling element, but some of them don't create new elements.

+A ``get_document()`` method, called from any element, allows the user to get the ``odf_document`` object to which it belongs.
+This method returns a null value if, for any reason, the element doesn't belong to a document.

 According to the ODF 1.1 specification, some elements may own an identifier attribute (whose XML name is "text:id").
 The lpOD API provides a generic ``get_id()`` element accessor, that returns the value of the identifier, if any,